alanoudmk/Controlling-4-DOF-Robot-Arm/joint_state_publisher.md

    <img src="https://github.com/user-attachments/assets/85124747-6b4c-43e7-bb08-46f103ee84ea" width="650" height="360">

-- This Python script, joint_states_to_gazebo.py, ensures that the joint states from the joint_state_publisher are properly communicated to the Gazebo simulation, allowing for seamless control of the robot arm's joints.
+- Now that you have successfully established communication, you can use the RViz GUI to move the Robot Arm and see the changes in both RViz and Gazebo.